ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - People try to fit into a mold.
 They play a role in society to attempt to find meaning in life.
 This is why they devote their lives to their work.<br>—Joji Saiga, Psycho-Pass: The Movie

+- To live is not to breathe; it is to act.<br>—Jean-Jacques Rousseau